Wednesday, December 27, 2006

 Tomorrow should be a fun day.
 We're going to drive down to Belfast and have breakfast at a cool vegetarian resaurant.
 We'll check out the shops in downtown Belfast, too, along with heading to Ocean State Job Lots which is similar to a Big Lots, Odd Lots or Ollies.
 Lots of cheap junk to sift through and hopefully lots of bargains to be found.

-My friend Ron has recently introduced me to the Happy Tree Friends.
+A friend has recently introduced me to the Happy Tree Friends.
 Have any of you seen it?
 It's shown on the G4 network (which I'd never even heard of!), but thanks to the internet we can all enjoy this super-twisted cartoon.
 Yes, it's a cartoon, but it's for NOT children or the faint-of-heart in any way!
 People I've shown it to have either thought it was hilarious or totally sick.
 Think of the Itchy and Scratchy cartoon on The Simpsons, but more violent and gory.
 Each episode starts out with one of the cute Happy Tree Friends characters (Giggles, Nutty, Cuddles, etc...) doing something as innocent as attending a magic show, getting a hair cut, or going bowling.
 But in no time at all, things go horribly, horribly wrong.
 If your interest is piqued, head over to the website and watch an episode or two.
 But don't say I didn't warn you!
 Hehehehee...

 Over The Rhine are a wonderful, down-to-earth, super-talented group headed by real-life couple Karin Bergquist and Linford Detweiler.
 They live in a big, old farmhouse in Ohio where they recorded this album of original "Christmas" tunes.
 Though this album is about Christmas, it doesn't always sound like it.
 Which is why I think I like it so much...it's not preachy about it's holiday-ness!
 Karin's voice is a revelation and a welcome relief from the traditional schlock out there this time of year.
 Take a listen to the beautifully melancholy "All I Ever Get For Christmas Is Blue."